Anjaneya-Ghantimath/File-Organizer/README.md

 ```

 In the GUI you can:
-- Pick a target directory
+- Pick a target directory with drag & drop support
-- Choose organization mode and sorting
+- Choose organization mode and sorting options
-- Toggle Dry Run or Undo
+- Toggle Dry Run or Undo operations
 - Enable backup and choose a destination directory
+- Recover files from backup with one-click recovery
+- Find and handle duplicate files
-- View colored logs and a green progress bar (status and percentage)
+- View colored logs and progress tracking
 - Get completion notifications, including security alerts showing number of suspicious files quarantined
+- Access advanced features like Statistics and Custom Categories

 ## Output Structure (examples)